-Obviously, this is not the place to describe the complex and turbulent history of the establishment of IPR.12 The important point is that intellectual property laws (and the institutional constructions that accompanied them: patent offices, specialized courts, etc.), have (in many cases) transformed information into a commodity (Coriat B, Weinstein O., 2011), but a very particular type of commodity, since (unlike ordinary commodities) the person who has property rights over an item of information or knowledge is never obliged to sell it.
-The patent is firstly a right to prohibit (M. Vivant, 2005) before being a monopoly on the exploitation of the patented
+Obviously, this is not the place to describe the complex and turbulent history of the establishment of IPR.
+The important point is that intellectual property laws (and the institutional constructions that accompanied them: patent offices, specialized courts, etc.), have (in many cases) transformed information into a commodity (Coriat B, Weinstein O., 2011), but a very particular type of commodity, since (unlike ordinary commodities) the person who has property rights over an item of information or knowledge is never obliged to sell it.
+The patent is firstly a right to prohibit (M. Vivant, 2005) before being a monopoly on the exploitation of the patented information.
+The justification given for this commodification of information and knowledge, that it is necessary as a means to provide incentives for innovation, has

-12 Although it is important to recall that the IP laws providing the creator of new information and knowledge with monopolies and other privileges have been constantly reworked and amended, that there has been a succession of different patent regimes, which still differ widely from one country to another ((Machlup 1958), and that exclusivity is only granted by IPR on the condition that numerous exceptions are allowed (compulsory licenses, "march in" rights, etc.).
+&lt;sup>12 Although it is important to recall that the IP laws providing the creator of new information and knowledge with monopolies and other privileges have been constantly reworked and amended, that there has been a succession of different patent regimes, which still differ widely from one country to another ((Machlup 1958), and that exclusivity is only granted by IPR on the condition that numerous exceptions are allowed (compulsory licenses, "march in" rights, etc.).